alyciakb/alyciakb.github.io/resume.md

 ----------------------------------------------------------------------------------

 ##### Silvercreek Realty Group \| 2015 – 2018 \| Marketing Associate

-- Responsible for tracking internal recruiting and retention statistics and identifying areas for improvement.
+Member of the Business Development Team and helped the company become a top-100 brokerage in the US (based on sales), grow from 800 real estate agents to over 1300, and obtain yearly production growth of over 20%.
-- Track and report monthly, quarterly, and yearly brokerage sales statistics.
+- Responsible for tracking internal recruiting and retention statistics, identifying areas for improvement and presenting those findings to the BusDev and management teams.
-- Responsible for communication between the brokerage and the 1200+ real estate agent contractors.
+- Tracked and reported monthly, quarterly, and yearly brokerage sales statistics.
-- Responsible for designing and creating campaigns for both the recruiting and the retention of real estate agents.
+- Mobile & electronic communications manager between the brokerage and 1300 real estate agents.
-- Social media manager.
+- Designed, automated, and tracked performance metrics of internal and external marketing campaigns developed for either recruiting or retaining real estate agents.
-- Assist in website design and development for both the internal and external brokerage websites.
+- Assisted in website design and development for the internal and external brokerage websites.
 - Core team member for the development of a 14-week agent training program and ongoing manager responsible for the distribution of the program.

 <br>